ForceMimic: Force-Centric Imitation Learning with Force-Motion Capture System for Contact-Rich Manipulation: Method

 \subsection{Hardware Design: ForceCapture}

 Accurately, naturally, and cost-effectively capturing force data during contact-rich manipulation remains a significant challenge.
-Different data collection methods can lead to varying force interaction dynamics, where even identical trajectories may involve different interaction forces.
-Therefore, preserving the natural force interaction during object manipulation is crucial for designing an effective force-position data collection system.
-Inspired by existing handheld motion data collection devices \cite{umi, dexcap}, we developed a low-cost, versatile, and robot-free force-position capture device, ForceCapture.
-In designing this device, we consistently adhered to the following objectives:
+Inspired by existing handheld motion data collection devices~\cite{umi, dexcap}, we developed a low-cost, versatile, and robot-free force-position capture device, ForceCapture.
+To design ForceCapture, we consistently adhered to the following objectives:

 (1) \textbf{Scalability}.
 Key factors for scalability include low cost, compatibility with different force sensors, ease of fabrication and maintenance.

 (2) \textbf{On-site force realism}.
 Unlike teleoperation systems that create a sense of presence through force feedback, our goal is to directly capture real-time force data from human operations without requiring users to learn how to interact with artificial environments created by the device.